PimentNoir/fadecandy/examples/java/README.md

 }
 ```

-The configuration printed out for the above setup will be:
+For the above setup, the JSON server configuration should be:

 ```
 {